Openwide-Ingenierie/uefi-musl/README.md

 - pread64
 - pwrite64

-Funcitons in `stdlib` are also functionnal as they don't depend on an syscall.
+Functions in `stdlib` are also functionnal as they don't depend on an syscall.
 Functions in `stdio` that works (not exhaustive):
 - sprintf
 - printf